 Courier Questionnaire Template

 This template includes information above several types of courier trip, and different modes of transportation.
-It should be edited before use to ensure only the relevant sections are provided for the courier trip at hand, (s)
+It should be edited before use to ensure only the relevant sections are provided for the courier trip at hand, and to ensure that specific requirements are relevant (to your institution and the object(s) being lent).

 This courier questionnaire will assist you in observing and following good practice throughout your trip.
 Please complete it as you go along, and make notes of any recommendations or issues so we can ensure these are addressed or improved, and remember to include any positive experience comments so we can offer feedback on excellent service/experience where necessary.